marjanpoimijat/berry-picker-tracker-docs/frontend_building_instructions.md

 eas login
 ```

-To build application run the command and choose for which platform you would like build the application:
+To build application run the command and choose for which platform you would like to build the application:

 ```
 eas build
 ```

-fter building process has been finished the application and list of previous builds can be found at the project page of the Expo account.
+After building process has been finished, list of previous builds can be found at the project page of the Expo account.

-##### Configuration
+#### Configuration

 This project uses two **app-specific secrets** which can be created at project dashboard in Expo account.
 Secrets are in format: